 Depending on who you talk to, it can seem like everyone in Toronto has one thing in common: they're not from Toronto.
 For ION Magazine, I talked to Beliefs about their self-titled debut album, and their adoptive home.

 In the years following post-rock pioneers Stereolab announced an indefinite hiatus, Laetitia Sadier kept busy.
 For ION Magazine, I spoke to her about her sophomore solo outing, Silencio.

 Shotgun Jimmie likes life, and that’s a damn nice thing.
 In the summer of 2013, I talked to him on behalf of ION Magazine and found out more about his continual touring, living it up and loving the sunshine.

-Armed with tightly wound, two minute tracks, somewhere in the borderlands straddling lo-fi garage rock and eighties-doused indie pop, resides Literature.
-I chatted with the guys, and learned a bit about Austin's gleeful answer to the mundanity of everyday life.
+For ION, I chatted with the members of Literature and learned a bit about Austin's gleeful auditory answer to the mundanity of everyday life.

 The Dandy Warhols have navigated the international festival and club circuits for over a decade, courting mainstream success while remaining fringe favourites.